Written by Chiara Mischke

 The spray itself goes on as a liquid and dries to a creamy powder.
 It might not be the safest option to use as your only sunscreen as you can't cover all of your skin evenly with it but it is great to use as a sunscreen refresher and can even be used on top of makeup.
 Any sunscreen should be re-applied every couple of hours to maintain the protection so spray really comes in handy.

-Please note that the NIVEA Extra Cool Spray contains menthol, so it might not be the best idea use this particular spray on your face if you have sensitive skin.
+Please note that any spray labeled "cool" or "extra cool" probably contains menthol, so it might not be the best idea use this particular spray on your face if you have sensitive skin.

 5. UV-Cut Powder Sheets - Rare but Useful

 Towelettes infused with sun protection can be found during the summer at some convenience stores and drugstores.
 Unfortunately, they are not always available in this version and you might have to search for them but if you find them give them a try.

 They can save you the extra step of applying sunscreen after using a refreshing towelette.
 The liquid used in the sheets turns into a powder and helps to keep your skin dry for longer on a hot and humid summer day.